Print

 Scale

-• 1-inch knob fresh ginger, peeled and minced (about 1 tablespoon)
+• 1-inch knob fresh ginger, peeled and grated (about 2 teaspoons if grated/1 tablespoon if finely minced)

 • 1 tablespoon maple syrup or honey